What to Expect

 If you need radiation treatment, your nurse will explain the treatment, procedures and side effects.
 You may also be scheduled for simulation.
 A simulation uses x-ray images to plan radiation treatment so that the target treatment area is precisely located and marked.
 After simulation, you will receive the date and time when radiation treatment will begin.

-You may be asked if you would like to be in a clinical research trial.
+You may be asked if you would like to participate in a clinical research trial.

 Patients will be followed regularly by the head and neck surgeon.
-They will be seen about every 2 months the first year after treatment, every 3 months the second year, every 4 months the third year, every 6 months the fourth year, and yearly thereafter.
-Every year patients will have a chest x-ray.
+They will be seen about every two months the first year after treatment, every three months the second year, every four months the third year, every six months the fourth year, and yearly thereafter.
+Every year patients will have a chest x-ray or CT scan.
 If they received radiation treatments to the neck, they will have a blood test to check their thyroid level.
-After radiation to the neck, many patients become hypothyroid; however, this condition is easily correctable with medication.
+After radiation to the neck, many patients become hypothyroid; however, this condition is easily to correct with medication.